vectara/py-vectara-agentic/README.md

 > and not as nested functions.
 Nested functions are not supported if you use serialization
 > (dumps/loads or from_dict/to_dict).

-The human-readable format, if available, is used when computing the factual consistency score.
+The human-readable format, if available, is used when using Vectara Hallucination Correction.

 ### Tool Validation